sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-lasrc/README.md

      rounded when going from Landsat pixel to CMG pixel.
 The interpolation of the auxiliary values is based on the pixel value being truncated versus rounded.
+  6. Added FORTRAN code and C-code modifications for a new v3.0 delivered by NASA GSFC.
+Changes include using bands 4 and 2 (versus bands 4 and 1) in the aerosol retrievals; adding a band 4 check (< 1000) to flag for water;
+     adding a check for snow (band 4 > 1000 and NDVI); including band 7 in the overall residual calculation for aerosol retrievals.